charliecao77/assignment_cloudformation/README.md

   - CFNTemplateS3 - fill out the Bucket name,which was created above and contained those CloudFormation Template files in S3
   - VPCId - Choose the default one (which was attached the InternetGateway)
   - EnvironmentSize - default is t2.micro
-  - SSHKeyname - choose 'LoginAssignmentEC2' (the one created before) for ssh login the EC2 Server
+  - SSHKeyname - choose 'LoginAssignmentEC2' (the one be created before) for ssh login the EC2 Server
   - InstallSourceTdAgent - skip
   - SyslogCollectInterval - choose %Y%m%d%H%M (for testing only, that's why didn't set it as a default value)
   - SyslogUploadS3Interval - change to 5 (for testing only)